refinery-platform/heatmap-scatter-dash/README.md

   These parameters will probably only be of interest to developers, and/or they are used when the tool is embedded in Refinery.

-  --profile             Load data, dump profiling, and exit.
+  --profile             Log profiling data on startup and with each callback.
   --html_error          If there is a configuration error, instead of exiting,
                         start the server and display an error page.
   --debug               Run the server in debug mode: The server will restart